YemeniTechNYC/website/README.md

-# blog-api
-Demonstrates api of a service
+# Yemenis in Tech - NYC

 ## developing